-SLP 107 - Student Government II 1 Credit
+SLP 107 / SLP 1007 - Student Government II 1 Credit

 Provides the academic vehicle to complement the work of and support students serving in a student government organization.
 Students will learn to work together in a governance environment overseeing the allocation of funding for campus events, and serving as a resource for other campus leadership teams (first year, second semester).
-(Contact hours - 15)

-SLP 206 - Student Government III 1 Credit
+SLP 206 / SLP 2006 - Student Government III 1 Credit